 IOP Page Charges

 The Astrophysical Journal is run by the AAS who has a particular approach to publication charges that counts different kinds of “digital quanta,” which are the components that make up each article, e.g. words, figures, tables.
 Word quanta is counted as 1 quantum per 350 words.
-More information about AAS publication charges and digital quanta can be found on the AAS website at https://journals.aas.org/article-charges-and-copyright/.
+More information about AAS publication charges and digital quanta can be found on the AAS website at https://journals.aas.org/article-charges-and-copyright/external link.

 It is possible for authors to create a figure set of similar figures at a reduced publication cost.
-Creating a figure set at a reduced cost is described in the author guides on the AAS website at https://journals.aas.org/graphics-guide/#figure_sets.
+Creating a figure set at a reduced cost is described in the author guides on the AAS website at https://journals.aas.org/graphics-guide/#figure_setsexternal link.
 The main difference with a figure set is that only one figure is included in the PDF version of the article and the remaining figures are only available in the HTML version of the article.